 Biloxi Blues (1988)

-New York intellectual Eugene Morris Jerome starts military service thoughtfully, yet patriotically prepared to part-take in World War II.
-In boot-camp at Biloxi, Mississippi, he faces the brutally opposed views of other recruits, especially the less-educated.
-Still they must bind, if not bond, facing the sadistic instructor during their physically ruthless and mentally abusive training, which is heading for tragedy.
-Meanwhile, their boyish minds wander often to sexual frustrations, from obsession with potency (and 'escaping' virginity) to prejudice against gays.- Written by KGF Vissers
+New York City intellectual Eugene Jerome starts military service thoughtfully yet patriotically prepared to take part in World War II.
+At boot camp in Biloxi, Mississippi, he faces the brutally opposed views of other recruits from all walks of life, which he must live with.
+Still they must bind, if not bond, facing the sadistic drill sergeant during their physically ruthless and mentally abusive training, which is heading for tragedy.
+Meanwhile, their boyish minds wander often to sexual frustrations, from obsession with potency (and escaping virginity) to prejudice against gays.
+Armed only with his sense of humor, Eugene is determined to leave camp with everything he came with.- Written by KGF Vissers

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.